 Plant where there is plenty of air circulation and little shade.
 Avoid irrigating the leaves when there is not ample opportunity for them to dry quickly.

 Copper fungicide may offer some protection but in large cropping situations mobile fungicides with an active ingredient that attacks the fungi are recommended.
 Mefanoxam with either mancozeb or chlorothalonil seem to provide the best protection.
-Sprays should be used every 5 to 7 days.
+Sprays should be used every five to seven days.

 There are not yet any resistant varieties of watermelon, so early notice and preventative practices are urgently needed.